 When working with nickel, it is essential to keep the work-piece free from foreign materials.
 Oil, grease, and shop dirt can all be removed with vapor degreasing or using acetone solvents.
 Other cleaners, like methylene chloride, can be used to clean paints.
 For more information about acquiring nickel wire for welding, please reach out to us.
-We carry a full-line of nickel and copper alloys.
+We carry a full-line of nickel and beryllium copper.

 - Corrosion Resistance and Beryllium Copper Wire